DyogenIBENS/Agora/doc/HowTo.md

 ##### Block assembly

-Like in non-robust mode, this step will do pairwise comparisons and a graph linearisation on the previous CARs, which allows finding higher-level adjacencies.
+Like in non-robust mode, this step will do pairwise comparisons and a graph linearisation of the CARs themselves, which allows finding higher-level adjacencies.

 &#9888; **Warning**: The name of the ancestor has to be repeated !